 The Isle of Skye is one of the most remote areas of Scotland, with the Hebrides archipelago around the corner.
 Despite narrow roads on hillsides with sharp turns and the occasional sheep on the road, it’s quite lovely to explore the island by car.
 The countryside is charming and some places even have coffee.

-The island is also home to the Talisker distillery, producing one of my favorite single malts, as well as the imposing basalt pillars at Staffin on the east coast.
+The island is home to the Talisker distillery, producing one of my favorite single malts, as well as the imposing basalt pillars at Staffin on the east coast.

 Historically, the island is also known as the place where Bonnie Prince Charlie fled after the Battle of Culloden in 1746, disguised as an Irish maid.